-While the chemical sunscreen actives in this formula obviously aren't organic, a large part of this formula (70%, to be exact) is.
+While the chemical sunscreen actives in this formula aren't organic, a large part of this formula (70 percent, to be exact) is.
 Robinson lauds it for being packed with antioxidants and lightweight (making it particularly nice for beneath makeup).

 Is octocrylene safe for sensitive skin?

-Dermatologists recommend that those with sensitive skin or issues such as rosacea or eczema avoid the ingredient.
+Dermatologists recommend that those with sensitive skin or skin concerns such as rosacea or eczema avoid octocrylene.

 Will sunscreens containing octocrylene leave a thick residue?

 As octocrylene can be combined with other ingredients, it doesn't necessarily leave a thick film behind upon application.
-In fact, some octocrylene-containing sunscreens go on matte.
+In fact, many octocrylene-containing sunscreens leave a light, matte finish.

 Is octocrylene a safe sunscreen ingredient?